 What to See and Do in Oceanside:

-- Hike to the Octopus Tree, a 300-year old sitka spruce with unusual looking branches.
-While scientists were mystified for quite some time as to why the Octopus Tree has such a unique shape, it’s now believed that Indigenous people trained the tree, some 250 years ago, to be in its cage-like shape to use in the tree in certain burial rituals.
+• Hike to the Octopus Tree, a 300-year old sitka spruce with unusual looking branches.
+While scientists were mystified for quite some time as to why the Octopus Tree is so unique looking, it’s now believed that Indigenous people trained the tree, some 250 years ago, to be in its cage-like shape to use its branches in certain burial rituals.

 Where to Stay in Oceanside: